 Create interactive custom animations of the simulation result to your liking using built-in Mathematica functions.

 This custom animation shows the interaction between the spool’s position and the applied force in an interactive environment with a 3D graphical depiction of the system itself.
-Manipulate the "Time" handle to see how the spool’s movement is affected by the force.
+Download the notebook and manipulate the "Time" handle to see how the spool’s movement is affected by the force.
 Use the "Opacity" control to change the transparency of the outer red cylinders.